nuxeo/nuxeo-resources-compat/README.md

 ## About this module

-The Resources Compatibility addon provides backward compatibility with web resources (icons, JavaScript, ...) that have been removed from the previous LTS release of Nuxeo Platform.
+The Resources Compatibility addon provides backward compatibility with web resources (icons, images, JavaScript, XHTML, etc.) that have been removed from the previous LTS release of Nuxeo Platform.